While working in the food industry, Adrian Brown found himself at a standstill.

 “The scholarship helped me in a big way because I pay for school out of pocket.
 Because of the scholarship, I could cut back on work hours that relieved a bit of stress from working full time and going to school full time.”

 In 2020, the Psychology faculty recognized Brown for excellence during the annual Celebration of Academic Excellence.
-Now at North Central College, he received the First Generation Scholarship and applied to PUMA STEM, an alliance focused on strengthening underrepresented minority student success in STEM.
+After transferring to North Central College, he received the First Generation Scholarship and applied to PUMA STEM, an alliance focused on strengthening underrepresented minority student success in STEM.
 He was accepted into an internship and conducted neuroscience research on the effects that differential rearing has on drug addiction in rats.
 In fall 2021, he became president of the Neuroscience Club and conducted more research.